Kev1nZhou/Model-of-visual-neuronal-network/README.md

 The project contains three parts:

-1. Encoding part://
+1. Encoding part:

    We use brian2 to accomplish the simulation of one-layer neuronal network.
-   Specifically, we use LIF model to describe a single neuron's dynamics, and use
+   Specifically, we use LIF model to describe a single neuron's dynamics, and use Poisson Process to simulate the input of external images.
+   The external image will first go through a receptive field simulated by matrix multiplication.
+And then go through the neuronal network written by
+   brian2.
+Finally, one can get the spike trains in certain time period.

 2. Decoding part: